smulewicz/AudienceVersus/README.md

 It's a website made as a part of AudienceVersus plugin for Spigot.
 > __AudienceVersus__ is a Spigot plugin inspired by [a6d video][url_a6d-video] that gives your donators some control over your Minecraft server.

-### Functions
-- Sign-in using Google or PayPal.
-- Buy an Emerald pack.
-- Spawn some mobs or apply an effect.

-### Future tasks
-1. Move sidebar on top
-2. Add search input
-3. Add sorting buttons (name, category, popularity, price)

 ### License
 ```
 MIT License